kristapsdz/lowdown/README.md

 - "smartypants" emits Unicode codepoints instead of HTML entities to make the output XML-friendly
+- emit image dimensions if specified in the link text

 The following major feature additions have been added: